jake2323livecom/mod_3_practical/README.md

 * The `DEVICES_API_URL` should be set to `'https://10.10.44.21/api/dcim/devices'`, which is the list view for all devices in the Nautobot server.

-* The `METHOD` variable should be set to the appropriate HTTP header that used when retrieving data only.
+* The `METHOD` variable should be set to the appropriate HTTP method that is used when retrieving data only.

 * The `HEADERS` variable should set three HTTP headers to the appropriate values for the Nautobot API: